uw-dims/dims-dashboard/docs/source/using.rst

    ..

    There are tabs for the log exchanges the server monitors.
-Each tab has a button to turn on/ turn off that particular log monitor.
-The user can clear the buffer using the “Clear” button.
+Each tab has a button to turn on and turn off that particular log monitor.
+The user can clear the buffer using the *Clear* button.
    The user can hide the window by clicking the minimize button (down arrow in title bar), and then maximize it by clicking the maximize button (up arrow).
 Clicking the close button (X) turns off all monitors and